 Home equity loans

-A home equity loan is taken as a lump sum.
-It can have a fixed or variable rate and repayment will be amortized over five to 15 years.
+A home equity loan is taken as a one-time lump sum.
+It can have a fixed or variable rate and repayments towards interest and principal are made in fixed amounts on a fixed schedule amortized over 5 to 15 years.
 Most lenders allow you to do what you want with the money, but some will only approve it if the money is for home renovations or improvements.

-They typically have higher interest rates than a home equity line of credit (HELOC), but you don’t always need as high a credit score to be approved.
+They typically have higher interest rates than a home equity line of credit (HELOC), but you don’t always need as high a credit score or equity in your home to be approved.

 Home equity line of credit (HELOC)

-A HELOC is harder to qualify for and typically requires a higher credit score and more equity than a home equity loan, but it also has lower interest rates.
-Most HELOCs have a variable or adjustable rate, so your monthly payments will fluctuate with market interest rates.
+A HELOC is harder to qualify for and typically requires a higher credit score than a home equity loan and at least 20% equity, but it has lower interest rates.
+Most HELOCs have a variable or adjustable rate, so your monthly payments will fluctuate with market rates.